Comanche–Mexico Wars: Comanche diplomacy

-Comanche raids in the 1840s
+Comanche raids

 Comanche raids before 1840 had generally penetrated only a short distance south of the Rio Grande and had usually resulted in only a few deaths and the theft of a few thousand livestock.
 The threat, however, from the Comanche was serious enough in 1826 in northern Nuevo León, that the Governor issued orders that no one should venture out of villages into the countryside except in groups of at least thirty armed men.

 In the 1840s, Comanche raids became larger, more deadly, and penetrated deeply into Mexico.
 In September 1840 and continuing until March 1841 came the first of the great raids.
 During this period six Comanche armies each numbering between two hundred and eight hundred warriors invaded northern Mexico.
 The most far reaching of these raids reached the region of San Luis Potosí and Zacatecas 400 miles south of the Big Bend, their most common crossing point into Mexico.
 472 Mexicans were reported killed and more than 100 captives were taken from these six raids.
 Many others were left homeless, their livelihoods destroyed, their livestock stolen or killed.
 So much wealth did the Comanches obtain that the number of raids dropped off slightly for the next three years, but resumed even more intensely between 1844 and 1848—after the Comanches had made peace with Texas.

 The Comanche conducted their raids in Mexico with no risk of retaliation by Mexico in their home territory north of the Rio Grande in Texas.
 Moreover, the Federal government of Mexico, embroiled in political disputes, gave little assistance to its northern states and their citizens to fend off the Comanche.
 Poorly-armed militia, organized by state and local governments and large ranchers, and hired scalp-hunters—often Anglo-Americans or other Indians—opposed the Comanche raids.
 Durango in 1847 adopted a bounty system, paying 50 pesos for the head of a hostile Indian.
 In 1849, the bounty was raised to 200 pesos per head, more than a laborer could make in wages in a full year.

 A careful, but incomplete tally, of the Mexican victims of Comanche raids shows that between 1831 and 1848 a total of 44 raids of more than 100 men each were sent into Mexico.
 The victims of these raids amounted to 2,649 dead and 852 captives, of whom 580 were redeemed.
 The number of livestock stolen surely amounted to more than 100,000.
 What livestock the Comanche could not steal, they killed.
 The Comanche, on their part, suffered heavy casualties because they often seemed to seek out a fight rather than just raiding.
 702 Comanche dead are known and 32 were taken prisoner.
 Comanches would also suffer from diseases brought back by Mexican captives.
 The bloodiest raiding year was July 1845 – June 1846 when 652 Mexicans and 48 Comanches were recorded as killed.
 The Comanches had turned northern Mexico into a "semicolonized landscape of extraction from which they could mine resources with little cost."